Oromo language: Verbs

+Conjugation

 The table below shows the conjugation in the affirmative and negative of the verb beek- 'know'.
 The first person singular present and past affirmative forms require the suffix -n to appear on the word preceding the verb or the word nan before the verb.
 The negative particle hin, shown as a separate word in the table, is sometimes written as a prefix on the verb.

 For verbs with stems ending in certain consonants and suffixes beginning with consonants (that is, t or n), there are predictable changes to one or the other of the consonants.
 The dialects vary a lot in the details, but the following changes are common.

 Verbs whose stems end in two consonants and whose suffix begins with a consonant must insert a vowel to break up the consonants since the language does not permit sequences of three consonants.
 There are two ways this can happen: either the vowel i is inserted between the stem and the suffix, or the final stem consonants are switched (an example of metathesis) and the vowel a is inserted between them.
 For example, arg- 'see', arga 'he sees', argina or agarra (from agar-na) 'we see'; kolf- 'laugh', kolfe 'he laughed', kolfite or kofalte 'you (sg.) laughed'.

 Verbs whose stems end in the consonant ' (which may appear as h, w, or y in some words, depending on the dialect) belong to three different conjugation classes; the class is not predictable from the verb stem.
 It is the forms that precede suffixes beginning with consonants (t and n) that differ from the usual pattern.
 The third person masculine singular, second person singular, and first person plural present forms are shown for an example verb in each class.